malerba118/react-handoff/README.md

 });
 ```

-This may seem mysterious, but `select` actually just returns a react component, so you can pass any key/val pair as a definition as long as the key is a string and the value is a component that accepts a `value` and `onUpdate` props.
+This may seem mysterious, but `select` actually just returns a react component, so you can pass any key/val pair as a definition as long as the key is a string and the value is a component that adheres to the following component interface.

 ```tsx
 type Field<T> = ComponentType<{